mycrazycracy/tf-kaldi-speaker/README.md

 The **tf-kaldi-speaker** implements a neural network based speaker verification system using [Kaldi](https://github.com/kaldi-asr/kaldi) and [TensorFlow](https://github.com/tensorflow/tensorflow).

-The main idea is that Kaldi can be used to do the pre- and post-processings while TF is a better choice to build the neural network.
+The main idea is that Kaldi can be used to do the pre- and post-processing while TF is a better choice to build the neural network.
 Compared with Kaldi nnet3, the modification of the network (e.g. adding attention, using different loss functions) using TF costs less.
 Adding other features to support text-dependent speaker verification is also possible.

-The purpose of the project is to make researches on neural network based speaker verification easier.
+The purpose of the project is to make researches on neural network-based speaker verification easier.
 I also try to reproduce some results in my papers.